-I grew up in the deep South where the most sacred foods include biscuits, cornbread, black-eyed peas, ham, and grits.
+I grew up in the deep South where the most sacred foods include biscuits, cornbread, black-eyed peas, ham, & grits.
 There's a huge Cajun influence down there, so rowdy crawfish boils with red potatoes and corn on the cob are common.
-A few summers that come to mind where my sisters and I had fingers stained purple from shelling peas and arms red with ant bites from the darned critters that dominated the okra.
+A few summers come to mind when my sisters and I had fingers stained purple from shelling peas and arms red with ant bites from the darned critters that dominated the okra.

 When I was 18 my family moved to South Texas.
-Thanks to the locals, I fell in love with “real” Mexican food and first tasted home-made tortillas, menudo, and tamales.
 I began culinary school a year later and learned about the French method of cooking and developed a passion for fresh yeast breads and plated desserts.
-While at school I was fortunate to co-op with the city's largest catering company and gained valuable experience and knowledge in catering for large numbers.
+While at school I was fortunate to intern with the city's largest catering company and gained valuable experience and knowledge in catering for large numbers.
 Now I am happily marrried to a talented Chef in the Chicago area, where I write articles on the hospitality industry, trending restaurants, molecular cuisine, & rising chefs.
 I also offer resume writing services to culinarians.

 My favorite things to cook